 If you have a termite infestation, then you want to (at the very least) make sure that it’s found quickly and controlled by a professional.
 Prevention is better than a cure, so use the following tips from King Arthur Handyman and Pest Control Services to protect what you’ve worked hard to build.

-Here’s how to prevent termites from invading your home.
+Here’s how to prevent these insects from invading your home.

 How to stop a termite infestation?

-When it comes to insect infestations like termites, the best treatment is always prevention.
+When it comes to insect infestations, the best treatment is always prevention.
 Luckily, there are five clear steps you can take to try and make sure that termites steer clear of your home:

 1. Get rid of water leaks

-Termites love water, and they need lots of it to prevent their bodies from drying out.
+These insects love water, and they need lots of it to prevent their bodies from drying out.
 Make sure that your home doesn’t have any leaks, especially from equipment such as air conditioning units and hot water systems.
-If termites don’t have everything they need to survive, they’ll be forced to look elsewhere for food and leave your timber and home’s structure alone.
+If these insects don’t have everything they need to survive, they’ll be forced to look elsewhere for food and leave your timber and home’s structure alone.

 2. Cut back your bushes & trees